amirmohideen/Quest2Specs/README.md

 <h1 align="center">🥽 Quest2Specs</h1>

 <p align="center">
-  Use your <b>Meta Quest controllers</b> as hand input for <b>Snap Spectacles</b>.<br>
+  Use your <b>Meta Quest controllers</b> as controller hand inputs for <b>Snap Spectacles!</b><br>
-  Quest2Specs reads your Quest controller's position, rotation, and button presses, and streams that data to a virtual hand in your Spectacles Lens - so you get full hand tracking, pinch, and grab, regardless of lighting.
+  Quest2Specs reads your Quest controller's position, rotation, and button presses, and streams that data to a virtual hand in your Spectacles Lens - so you get full hand tracking, pinch, and grab, regardless of lighting conditions.
 </p>

 <p align="center">